 Your final interview, which is typically held a week before you are set apart and usually lasts about half-hour

-Your setting apart, which is typically held the evening before reporting to the MTC and usually lasts about an hour; family members (including grandparents) and close friends may attend (General Handbook Section 24.5.3); if grandparents live far away or a sibling is serving elsewhere as a full-time missionary, you can discuss with your Stake President the possibility of streaming the ordinance (General Handbook Section 38.2.3).
+Your setting apart, which is typically held the evening before reporting to the MTC and usually lasts about an hour; family members (including grandparents and siblings) and close friends may attend (General Handbook Section 24.5.3); if grandparents live far away or a sibling is serving elsewhere as a full-time missionary, you can discuss with your Stake President the possibility of streaming the ordinance (General Handbook Section 38.2.3).

 Once you are set apart, you are "given authority from God to act in that calling" (General Handbook Section 3.4.3.1).
 Once you complete any at-home MTC experience, report to the MTC as instructed in your mission call.
 If you are reporting to the Provo MTC, additional details are available at mtc.byu.edu.